hiter-joe/bl.github.io/_pages/cv.md

 Education
 ======
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.E.
+Marine and offshore Engineering, Harbin Institute of Technology (Weihai), China, 2014
+* M.E.
+Design and Manufacture of ship and Ocean Structure, Dalian University of Technology, China, 2017
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D student in Engineering Science and Mechanics, The Pennsylvania State University, USA, 2018
+* Ph.D Civil and Environmental Engineering, The Pennsylvania State University, USA, 2021

 Work experience
 ======